chrisgrieser/nvim-various-textobjs/README.md

 }
 ```

 If you want to set keybindings yourself, you can define them like this.
+The function names correspond to the textobj-names from the [overview table](#list-of-text-objects).

 Note that for the text objects that differentiate between outer and inner, the parameters are required and all boolean (`true` always meaning "inner").

 ```lua
 -- example: `an` for outer number, `in` for inner number